haolun-wu/haolun-hugo-academic/content/en/publication/2023_TOIS_Coarse-to-Fine/index.md

 ---
-title: "2023_TOIS_Coarse-to-Fine Knowledge-Enhanced Multi-Interest Learning Framework for Multi-Behavior Recommendation"
+title: "Coarse-to-Fine Knowledge-Enhanced Multi-Interest Learning Framework for Multi-Behavior Recommendation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here